 Some types of surgery are done for severe heart failure when other treatments no longer work.
 These procedures are often used when a person is waiting for a heart transplant.
 They are also sometimes used long term in cases when transplant is not planned or possible.

-Examples of some of these devices include left ventricular assist device (LVAD), right ventricular assist devices (RVAD) or a total artificial hearts.
+Examples of some of these devices include left ventricular assist devices (LVAD), right ventricular assist devices (RVAD), or a total artificial hearts.
 They are considered for use if you have severe heart failure that cannot be controlled with medicine or a special pacemaker.

 - Ventricular assist devices (VAD) help your heart pump blood from the pumping chambers of your heart to either the lungs or to the rest of your body These pumps may be implanted in your body or connected to a pump outside your body.